hanno-meister/synalinks/docs/Code Examples/Basics/First Steps.md

     customizable, allowing you to tailor the instructions provided to the LMs based on your specific use case.
-- **Compatibility**: Synalinks use Pydantic as the default data backend ensures compatibility with structured output, FastAPI or FastMCP.
+- **Compatibility**: Synalinks use Pydantic as the default data backend ensures compatibility with structured output, FastAPI and FastMCP.
-"""